Shashiverm/Shashiverm/README.md

 **Shashiverm/Shashiverm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:-->
 I am a BSC.IT student with a strong work ethic and a passion for technology.
 I am dedicated to gaining knowledge and skills in the field of CS and information technology.
-I am eager to apply my skills in real-world settings and to be a part of a team that is making a difference in the industry.
-In my free time, I enjoy exploring new technologies and staying up-to-date with the latest developments in the field.<br><br><br><br>
+I am eager to apply my skills[...]

 <img align="right" src="https://media.tenor.com/urrYiV11LFsAAAAd/emotional-damage.gif" height="210px" width="350px">